 A similar background color or texture ensures the groups are different and align with the groups.

-The font size, font width, color, and line lengths present the overall look to the form effectively.
+The font size, font width, color, and line lengths present the overall look of the form effectively.

 - Don’t break the pattern: